UweGerdes/frontend-development/README.md

 $ docker exec -t gulp-frontend bower install
 ```

+Stop and restart the server after loading the bower components.

 Open `http://localhost:5382` and `http://localhost:5383` in your favorite browser.

 You should exit (CTRL-C) and restart the container if you change a `gulpfile.js`.